AI Agents

 IServiceProvideras a service locator

-Traditional code review catches these eventually. aglang catches them while the agent is still coding, then enforces the same rules at commit time with mathematical proof of the violation.
+Traditional code review catches these eventually. aglang catches them while the agent is still coding, then enforces the same rules at commit time with source evidence, deterministic policy checks, and Z3-backed proof details.

 Setup for agents